EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 # Entities as event streams

-In the previous article, we got an overview of what is Event Sourcing and what is the domain event.
-Now, let's see how we can change the way how we persist entities using events.
+In [the xxx guide](INSERT_LINK), we got an overview of what is Event Sourcing and what the domain event is.
+In this guide, we can change the way we persist entities using events.

 ::: tip
-The code in this article is the C#-styled pseudo code.
+The code in this article is C#-styled pseudo code.
 :::

 ## Command handling flow

-Since we already use the order example, we can compose an entity that represents an order:
+Since we already used the order example in this section, we can compose an entity that represents an order:

 ```csharp